The Camino of strategic communication: (re)discovering the human element in public relations in unpredictable times

 Digital transformation challenges us to create a new cultural ethos - customs, uses, habits - that considers technology as a tool at the service of professionals and not as an end in itself.
 We must reconsider that the virtual world takes its meaning from the real world.
 From another perspective, the coronavirus global outbreak has surfaced many challenges regarding how public information is shaped and shared by citizens, and prompting other questions regarding the quality of information, transparency and ethics in risk and crisis communication.

 II.
 Innovative communication/PR approaches: new and old trends (Practice)

-The technological and humanistic challenges in which our contemporary society is involved, requires a profession – and its practitioners - to be focused on innovative manners that improve relationships with publics, and guide the social conversation.
+Since the COVID-19 pandemic, there has been an increased awareness about a hyper VUCA context.
+The collapse of boundaries between organizations and the necessity of collaborative innovation to address future post-pandemic challenges demand a profession focused on innovative manners that would improve relationships with publics, and guide the social conversation.
 Traditionally, functional, postmodernist and critical approaches in PR/communication literature are aiming to find responses to the challenges.
 This track aims to meet a research agenda that shows new trends: how collaborative networks with a broad range of stakeholders are built, how communication enhances organisational decision-making process; what new practitioners’ leadership roles are being enacted; or what key indicators are being put into practice for the communicative constitutive organisations.

 III.
 New curricula for the future of education and training development (Education)

 While mastering communication technologies, channels and multiple media platforms are constantly underlined in the curricula, the human dilemmas that the future will bring us are overlooked.
 How to sensitize students to the humanistic values in order to exercise professional judgement and high standards based on honesty, ethics, commitment and responsibility become challenges for the higher education and training of PR and communication.

 IV.
 Competencies and capabilities for a new professionalism landscape (Professionalism)